2cld/auth/docs/source/index.rst

 Document: 2cld auth
 ===================

-CeRe<BrAL - Create enviroment, Restore enviroment, Backup records Analytics Logistics
+CeRe<BrAL - Create enviroment, Restore enviroment and Blockchain the resource/records of Auth(entic/orthiz)ation Logistics

  1. Create an enviroment from open knowlege into a useable instance with state.
  2. Restore a instance historical state enviroment with a known process in a know amount of time.